boucadair/draft-boucadair-tcpm-rst-diagnostic-payload/draft-boucadair-tcpm-rst-diagnostic-payload.md

    The assignment policy for this registry is "IETF Review" ({{Section 4.8 of !RFC8126}}).

-   The structure of this subregistry and the initial values are provided in {{sub}}.
+   The structure of this registry and the initial values are provided in {{sub}}.